Last updated on November 18, 2023 by Liza Hawkins

-If you’re a passenger in my car, you’ll likely be subjected to my Vance Joy Pandora station, which has everything from him to Mumford & Sons, The Beatles, Pearl Jam, Billy Joel, Radiohead, The Shins, Sarah McLachlan, and a slew of other singers/songwriters.
+If you’re a passenger in my car, you’ll likely be subjected to a shuffle of my Pandora stations, which has everything from Gregory Alan Isakov and Mumford & Sons to The Beatles, Pearl Jam, Billy Joel, Radiohead, The Shins, Sarah McLachlan, and a slew of other singers/songwriters.

 It’s the connection of singer/songwriter that remains consistent throughout my years of honing in on my musical taste.
 True musicians; not pop stars.

 (Though sometimes the two can be the same, I’d argue that you can definitely have a pop star who’s not a musician, just like you can also have a musician who’s never a pop star.)